 Everyone’s birthday is important.
 For most adults, birthdays were a childhood ritual and a celebration of important age milestones.
 But what if your birthday was forgotten and no one ever sang happy birthday to you?
 We believe that no child should ever have that experience and go without celebrating the day of their birth.
 Something as simple as a birthday party has the power to bring hope for a brighter future; despite life’s struggles.
 So, each month we have a birthday party to collectively celebrate each child born in that month.
 Each child is welcomed to invite their immediate family and one friend to the party.
 The event is called Birthday Candles, and is for kids ages 1-17.
 It takes a magical team to host Birthday Candles.
 We need venues, photographers, food, toys, clothes, shoes, party decor, entertainment and more.
 These resources and gifts go directly to benefit the families, and have a lifelong impact.
 If you would like to become a magical partner please contact Gina Norman at 469.250.6521 or firstname.lastname@example.org.

 The majority of our families are the “working poor” and find it hard to make ends meet throughout the year.
 For these families struggling to maintain financially, the holiday season can be yet another time of hardships.
 The joy of the holiday season is usually lost.
 But through your kindness and support, we can make the season easier for our parents and a lot more special for our children.
 There are two ways you can help.
-You can adopt and shop for a family or if you prefer not to shop, you can adopt to financially sponsor, and our staff will do the shopping.
-To adopt-a-family and become a Holiday Hero for Thanksgiving and or Christmas, please contact Pauline Jemison at 469-458-0542 or firstname.lastname@example.org.
+You can adopt-to-shop for a family or, if you prefer not to shop, you can adopt-to-financially sponsor, and our staff will do the shopping.
+To adopt-a-family and become a Holiday Hero, for Thanksgiving contact Sylvester Mayes at: 469-729-5951 or for Christmas contact Janet Peery at 469-828-3643.
+You may also email us at: firstname.lastname@example.org.

 This is an opportunity for our partners to help economically disadvantaged children start off the school-year with a new backpack and essential school supplies.
 Back-to-school shopping can be a challenge for many families, but especially ours.
 Each student’s notebooks, loose-leaf paper, binders, pens, markers, and calculators, add up to a pretty large expense.
 With these supplies from the Back 2 School Fun Fair, children are equipped for a successful academic year.
 There are several ways to get involved…as a sponsor, volunteer, exhibitor or community partner.
 And we provide detailed lists of the supplies needed for children at every grade level.
 Families in our housing programs fall within the Federal Poverty Level, which means a family of 4 with $25,100 annual income.
 To partner with us on this opportunity, please contact Gina Norman at 469.250.6521 or email@example.com.